- Page Count: 693

 WHY are these stories not in the books?!
 This just strengthened Aelin & Rowan’s relationship 10000% and was EVERYTHING I was looking for in terms of character development for Rowan.
 I’m changing my rating to 5 stars after reading these.

-The Target story takes place during Heir of Fire and starts out with Aelin and Rowan just being normal and making crowns of fire and ice for each other.
+The Target one takes place during Heir of Fire and starts out with Aelin and Rowan just being normal while they make crowns of fire and ice for each other.
 Then the whole meal with Rowan’s ex who dubs Aelin the “fire-breathing bitch queen” happens.
-It’s hilarious.
 Aelin is awesome.
-But it also brings in another character who analyzes Aelin’s motivation to claim Rowan aaaaand THE BOOK NEEDS THIS SCENE.
+But it also brings in another character who analyzes Aelin’s motivation to claim Rowan aaaaand THE BOOK REALLY NEEDS THIS SCENE.
 Even just the observation that “you are training with the most dangerous pure-blooded Fae male in the world, and yet he treats you as an equal.
 He presented you as his equal.”
-And then Rowan kind of realizes some stuff about Aelin and she makes him a chocolate hazlenut cake that’s so gross he vomits it up when she’s not looking.
+And then Rowan kind of realizes something important and Aelin makes him a chocolate hazlenut cake that’s so gross he vomits it up when she’s not looking.
 The end.

 And I just had to include this Chaol quote from his short story, though, because it supports everything I’ve said in other reviews: